ethereumjs/ethereumjs-monorepo/packages/trie/README.md

 const trie = new Trie({ db: new LevelDB(new Level('MY_TRIE_DB_LOCATION')) })
 ```

 If no `db` option is provided an in-memory [memory-level](https://github.com/Level/memory-level) data storage will be instantiated and used.
-(Side note: some internal non-persistent trie operations (e.g. proof trie creation for range proofs) will always use the internal `level` based data storage, so there will be some continued `level` DB usage also when you switch to an alternative data store for permanent trie storage).
+(Side note: some internal non-persistent trie operations such as proof trie creation for range proofs will always use the internal `level` based data storage, so there will be some continued `level` DB usage even when you switch to an alternative data store for permanent trie storage).

 ## Proofs